 #4: Where the Red Fern Grows by Wilson Rawls

 Sam is a 15 yr old boy who actually does it.
 He runs off, lives in a hollow tree, and has a pet falcon.
 A PET FALCON!
-The kid survives off of the land, and is a Falconer.
-Jesus, somebody make this a segway into a god damn super hero movie!
+The kid survives off of the land and is a Falconer.
+Jesus, somebody makes this a segway into a god damn superhero movie!
 Dad’s, get out to a nearby wooded tract, and make a shelter with your kid.
 He will never forget it.

 #6: The Cay by Theodore Taylor

-I actually think this book is important for todays kids.
+I actually think this book is important for today’s kids.
 Phillip is traveling back to America from the West Indies.
 The ship he is traveling on is torpedoed and he is blinded in the explosion.
 He manages to get onto a life raft with an old black Ship hand named Timothy, and a cat named Stew Cat.
 They manage to land on a tiny ass island.
 Phillip and Timothy don’t get along because Phillip, thanks to his parents, is a racist brat.
 They have to work together to survive.
-Meanwhile Timothy teaches Phillip how to survive to the point that he doesn’t even need him After while they become very close, and Phillip get over being a racist brat.
+Meanwhile, Timothy teaches Phillip how to survive to the point that he doesn’t even need him.
+After a while, they become very close, and Phillip gets over being a racist brat.
 The cat is just a cat.
-This is an awesome story of tolerance, forgiveness, value of friendship, and self-reliance.
+This is an awesome story of tolerance, forgiveness, the value of friendship, and self-reliance.
 All qualities I hope my boys have.